sorokinvj/plot-function/README.md

 - When received values reach the end of the x-axis, it should be resized.
 - Let the user resize the graph
+- send the initial value of x to the backend, so the stream of values could be initialized from it.